lukejmorrison/code2md/README.md

 3. Choose a folder containing the files you want to include.
    **Note**: Select the folder itself, not individual files within it.
 4. Enter the file extensions to include (e.g., `rs,toml,html`).
-5. The extension will recursively find all matching files and generate a Markdown file.
+5. The extension will recursively find all matching files and generate a Markdown file in the `codereview` folder.

 ### Using the Context Menu
 1. In the Explorer, select one or more files using `Ctrl+Click` (Windows/Linux) or `Cmd+Click` (macOS) for multiple selections.